SDXorg/pysd/README.md

 ####Version 2:

-1. Python computation engine may replace SD.js backend for tighter/faster integration
+1. Python computation engine may replace SD.js backend for to remove dependance on extra JS components
 2. Python methods for programmatically creating and manipulating SD models
 3. Python hooks/control of SD.js frontend widget
 2. Python methods for loading and saving to XMILE